shapeshed/shapeshed.com/content/posts/renewal.md

 +++

 Mist envelops the soft hills,\
-Smothering the quiet, monochromatic hues.\
+Smothering the quiet, monochrome hues.\
 I watch life evaporating from the leaves,\
 As they prepare to fall, and end this cycle.